Blog

 The 5 golden rules

-Understand the SLAs as a 'bracket' of your operating model.
-Standardise the SLAs company-wide and demand them from the providers.
+Understand the SLAs as the 'brackets' of your operating model.
+Standardize the SLAs company-wide and request them from the providers. - Service Desk

-You should 'think' about in-sourcing when making these considerations.
+When making these considerations, you should also think about in-sourcing.
 With in-sourcing, internal departments become providers.
 And your multi-provider landscape becomes even more diverse - SLAs become OLAs.

 Theory and the knowledge of how things should be is one thing - the other is the experience needed to make multi-provider sourcing a success. atrete has been active in this environment for more than 20 years and has been able to build up broad-based know-how.
 We advise and accompany sourcing mandates throughout the entire sourcing cycle.